kenkehoe/AtmosphericPythonCourse/workflow/python_workflow.md

 We have a file in the same directory called _library_example.py_.
 This file is recognized to be a Python file since it has the .py file extension.
 This means we can import variables or functions from that file.

-`from library_example import argument_function, more_complicated_function`
+`from library_example import argument_function`

-This line will read _library_example.py_ and import the argument_function, more_complicated_function functions.
-They are not executed just read into memory and made available for use.
+This line will read _library_example.py_ and import the argument_function function.
+It not executed just read into memory and made available for use.
 In the _main()_ function we call

 `result, value1, value2 = argument_function(args.argument, 'spam and eggs', value2=args.true_false_keyword)`

 We can write as many Python files in the current directoy as we want to organize the variables or functions.
 If we want to better organize the structure we can put Python files in sub directories.
-We just need to provide the full path including sub directories when we import the functins or varibles.
+We just need to provide the relative path including sub directories when we import the functins or varibles.

 <pre>
 from sub_directory.more_complicated import more_complicated_function